Free, not every month

 | Requirements | macOS 14+ · Apple Silicon | macOS 14+ · Apple Silicon |

-A $79 one-time license (less during the Founders beta) versus $72–108 every year, forever.
-Over three years that’s a few hundred dollars of difference for the same on-device completion.
+Free and open source versus $72–108 every year, forever.
+Over three years that’s several hundred dollars of difference for the same on-device completion.

 Cotypist sends anonymous usage and crash data by default; you can turn it off.
 Shadowtype has no analytics backend to turn off in the first place.
 Nothing to trust, because nothing is sent.

-Laptop, desktop, the work Mac — up to five of your machines on a single purchase.
+Laptop, desktop, the work Mac — install it on every machine you own, at no charge.
 Cotypist caps you at one Mac (Plus) or three (Pro).